 In 2019/20 the Chairman had written to employers, on behalf of the Local Pension Board, where it held concern over the lack of bond or admission agreements and their failure to sign legal documents in relation to Transfer of Undertakings Protection of Employment, which resulted in a delay for scheme members joining the scheme.
-Following further warnings from the Pension Manager we were pleased to note that the outstanding cases regarding Cleantec, Mellors Catering and Beacon Academy had been completed as at February 2021.
+Following further warnings from the Pension Manager we were pleased to note that the outstanding cases had been completed as at February 2021.
 We will continue to monitor employer risk including the bond values and contract dates through the quarterly Administration reports.